IDENTIFY. ATTRACT. ENGAGE.

 • Build a relationship with your prospective buyers so that when they are ready to buy, they think of you.

-• Understand the motivations of your prospective buyers, and what you can do to make it easier for them to become your customers.
+• Understand the motivations of your prospective buyers and what you can do to make it frictionless for them to become your customers.

-Companies often spend the bulk of their time, talent and resources focused on building the right product or service, with marketing as an afterthought.
-Early involvement and a strong commitment to marketing can provide marketplace validation, generate a more sure path to achieving your business goals, and deliver greater returns.
+Companies often spend the bulk of their time, talent, and resources focused on building the right product or service, with marketing as an afterthought if there’s enough time and budget available.
+However, the early involvement and a strong commitment to marketing can provide marketplace validation, generate a precise path to achieving your business goals, and deliver greater returns.
 The most successful companies start with their marketing to better inform the creation and development of their solutions and better serve their marketplace.
-Marketing is a key driver of successful businesses.
+Marketing is a key driver of successful businesses in both startup and scaleup capacities.

-While there is no single formula that works for all businesses, there are common elements that help drive marketing success.
+While there is no single formula that works for all businesses, there are common elements that help drive startup marketing and scaleup marketing success.

 Sellerant logomark